 The Company's Board has established the required Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, with each comprised of only independent directors.
+The Company's Board has also established an Investment Committee, Tax Benefits Preservation Committee and a Technical Reserves and Environmental, Health & Safety Committee.
 Each committee operates under a charter that has been approved by our Board.
 All of the charters are publicly available on our website at www.zionoil.com/investor-center/corporate-governance.
 Copies of our committee charters are available, without charge, upon request in writing to Investor Relations Department.